turesnake/tprLearningNotes/Docs/Unity3D_2021/__图形学/hlsl_常用函数.md

 # ------------------ #
+#   saturate
-# ret saturate(x);
+ret saturate(x);
     Clamps the specified value within the range of 0 to 1.